 - Luxury: Canaves Oia Suite & Spa, Katikies Hotel and Mystique

-- Some interesting Santorini tours are: Santorini Full-Day Sightseeing Tour and Santorini Volcano Cruise Including Hot Springs, Thirassia and Oia Sunset
+- Some interesting Santorini tours are: Full-Day Santorini Highlits and Santorini Volcano Cruise Including Hot Springs, Thirassia and Oia Sunset

 ∗ Are you planning a trip to Santorini?
-Now that you know which are the best to do in Santorini what are you waiting for?
+Now that you know what to do, what are you waiting for?

-∗ This post was converted into an app, and you can get it clicking here.
+∗ This post was converted into an app, and you can get it by clicking here.

 - Book Your Flight Find deals on airlines on my favorite search engine: Skyscanner.
 Be sure to read my How to find cheap flights article.

 - Rent A Car Rental Cars is a great site for comparing car prices to find the best deal.

 - Book Accommodation Booking.com is my favorite hotel search engine.
 But Hotels.com and Hilton Hotels have very interesting reward programs.

 - Protect Your Trip Don’t forget travel insurance!
 I always use World Nomads for short-term trips and SafetyWing for long-term ones.
 Find out why Travel Insurance: Much More Than a Precaution, a Necessity.